vberlier/mudkip/README.md

 **🚧 Work in progress 🚧**

-Mudkip is a small wrapper around [Sphinx](sphinx-doc.org) that bundles essential tools and extensions, providing everything needed for most day-to-day documentation.
+Mudkip is a small wrapper around [Sphinx](sphinx-doc.org) that bundles essential tools and extensions, providing everything needed for documenting your projects.

 ```bash
 $ mudkip --help